Linda Crampton has an honors degree in biology. She has taught high school biology, chemistry, and physics as well as middle school science.

 An Interesting and Useful Chemical

 Formic acid is an irritating chemical present in the sprayed venom of some ant species and in the secretion released from some stinging nettles.
 It's dangerous at high concentrations, but at low concentrations it's very useful.
 Humans use formic acid as a food preservative, since it's an antibacterial substance.
-It’s also used to treat pests, to produce food and cosmetic additives and to help a variety of industrial processes to occur.
+It’s also used to kill pests, to produce food and cosmetic additives, and to help a variety of industrial processes to occur.

-Formic Acid Structure and Properties
+Chemical Structure and Properties

 Formic acid can be made synthetically in laboratories.
-In nature it usually exists in the form of a colorless liquid.
+In nature, it usually exists in the form of a colorless liquid.
 This liquid freezes at 8.3 degrees Celsius (46.9 degrees Fahrenheit) and boils at 100.7 degrees Celsius.
 (213.3 degrees Fahrenheit).
 It has a strong odor and is often described as having a "pungent" smell.

 Formic Acid in Ants

-Thousands of Wood Ants Spray Formic Acid
+Thousands of Wood Ants Spray Acid

 Yellow Crazy Ants